omar-dahrawy/DFA-using-Java/README.md

 This representation translates to:
 - First triple: at state 0, input 0 goes to state 0, and input 1 goes to state 1.
-- Seconf triple: at state 1, input 0 goes to state 2, and input 1 goes to state 1.
+- Second triple: at state 1, input 0 goes to state 2, and input 1 goes to state 1.
 and so on.

 ![Screen shot](Documentation/Screen-shot.jpg)